 a) networks with “2D-Date”2 before D1 3;

 b) networks with “2D-Date” between D1 and D2 4, where the nature of the change is such as to increase the interference to or from, as the case may be, the assignments of these networks.
 In case of GSO networks referred to in No. 9.7, including those to which the coordination arc approach has been applied (see No. 9.7 of Table 5-1 of Appendix 5), the increase of interference will be measured in terms of T/T, or pfd values when Resolution 553 (Rev.WRC-15) or Resolution 554 (WRC-12) apply.
-In case of non-GSO networks referred to in No. 9.7B, the increase of interference will be measured in terms of a cumulative distribution function of equivalent power-flux density (epfd) produced to these earth stations.
+In case of non-GSO networks referred to in No. 9.7B, the increase of interference will be measured in terms of a cumulative distribution function (CDF) of equivalent power-flux density (epfd) produced to these earth stations.

+In cases involving non-GSO networks or systems referred to in Nos.
+9.12, 9.12A, 9.13 or 9.21, the increase in interference will be measured in terms of a CDF of the interference levels into the subsequently submitted non-GSO systems or GSO networks, expressed as an interference-to-noise (I/N) ratio for various locations and percentages of time.
+In conducting such analyses, the Bureau will consider only levels of I/N ratio equal to or greater than −30 dB.

 2.3.1 Where the coordination requirements of the modification involve any network under b) above, the modified assignments will have D2 as their “2D-Date”.
 Otherwise, they will retain D1 as their “2D-Date”.

 2.3.2 In case of successive modifications of the same part of the network, if the next modification (compared with the previous modification) does not increase the interference to or from a particular network not included in the coordination requirements under b) above, that particular network will not be included in the coordination requirements of that next modification.